BabelfishNL/PeglingJS/README.md

 #### 6.1.5. `Pegling.pegRules`, `Pegling.mkPhase1`

-Auxiliary functions which form the two halves of `Pegling.mkCompiler`:
+Auxiliary functions which form the two halves of `Pegling.mkXpiler`:

 * `Pegling.pegRules` are the rules for the PEG grammar
-* `Pegling.mkPhase1` is a parser for PeglingJS PEG specifications
-* `Pegling.tracedParser` is a function which take a list of loglevels as described in 6.1.1 and returns a mkPhase1 that generates those logs (for debugging grammars).
-Usage: `Pegling.tracedmkCompiler(pegSource,[loglevels during parser gen (e.g. nonterminals')],[loglevels for the parser])`
+* `Pegling.mkPhase1` accepts a list of log events and returns a parser for PeglingJS PEG specifications

 ### 6.2.
 Rules
 The `rdi` rules have the following format:

 * The top-level is a hash with one field for every non-terminal (i.e. the set of non-terminals / rules), e.g.
 `{ grammar: ...
-PAG for non-terminal 'grammar' ...,`
+PEG for non-terminal 'grammar' ...,`
 `  pattern:  ...
-PAG for non-terminal 'pattern' ...,`
+PEG for non-terminal 'pattern' ...,`
 `  ... }`
 * Other values are
 	* Lists containing other values.
 Common format: [ *keyword*, *arguments...* ]
 	* Strings, representing keywords and string data
 	* JavaScript code

-Keywords coincide with the common PEG [1] operators plus `log` and code snippets
+Keywords coincide with the common PEG [1] operators plus extensions (as mentioned)

 ### 6.3.
 Instructions
 PEG's resolve a text into its structure, accepting it, or rejecting it if the text is not an instance of the PEG.
 In order to further process the text, that structure must be represented.
 It is straightforward to generate a *parse-tree*, which follows the breakdown in PEG subexpressions, but more appropriate is an *abstract syntax tree*.
 PeglingJS offers the ability to attribute PEG's with functions that transform the parse-tree (on the fly) to an abstract syntax tree.